Seattle Dog Bite Lawyers

 These statistics do not prove that dogs are inherently dangerous.
-Instead, they illustrate that we should not take a dog’s friendliness for granted, and that in some circumstances people can be seriously injured from interactions with dogs.
+Instead, they illustrate that we should not take a dog’s friendliness for granted and that, in some circumstances, people can be seriously injured from interactions with dogs.

 Dog Bite Injuries

-Dog bites injuries can include:
+Dog bite injuries can include:

 - Puncture wounds